karttur/geoimagine/_posts/2018/2018-10-15-blog-setup-dblink.markdown

 # Connect Python and PostgreSQL

-Karttur´s GeoImagine Framework relies on a postgres database that holds all the processes as well as all the data.
-The installation of the postgres database should already have been done as described in the blogpost [Install postgreSQL and postGIS](hhttps://karttur.github.io/setup-ide/setup-ide/install-postgres/).
+Karttur´s GeoImagine Framework relies on a postgres database that holds information on all processes parameters as well as all data.
+The installation of the postgres database should already have been done as described in the blogpost [Install postgreSQL and postGIS](https://karttur.github.io/setup-ide/setup-ide/install-postgres/).
 Then you must also have installed and setup <span class='package'>psycopg</span> for connecting Python to postgres, plus created a security solution for the connection as desribed in the post [Connect Python and PostgreSQL using psycopg2](https://karttur.github.io/setup-ide/setup-ide/connect-with-psycopg2/).

 ## Principal solution